Doctor/Nurse Role-Play

 Cultural & subcultural evolution

 As a costume and adult-media genre, doctor/nurse scenarios crystallised across the twentieth century alongside the broader growth of role-play and uniform fetishism, helped by the unusually strong cultural visibility of the nurse's uniform.
 The childhood game of "playing doctor" gave the motif an early, non-sexual foothold in popular imagination, while the nurse and the white-coated physician became durable stock characters in costume catalogues, comedy and pornography alike.
-The precise coinage of "medical play" as a community term is not well documented, but practitioner-oriented surveys of kink, notably Gloria Brame's Different Loving (1993), described medical scenarios as an established sub-genre of dominance-and-submission play by the early 1990s, and online kink communities later consolidated shared scripts, etiquette and safety norms around it.
+The precise coinage of "medical play" as a community term is not well documented, but practitioner-oriented surveys of kink, notably Gloria Brame's Different Loving (1993), described medical scenarios as an established sub-genre of dominance-and-submission play by the early 1990s.
+Medical and clinical fetish themes became more visible during the later twentieth-century sexual-liberation movements, and online kink communities later consolidated shared scripts, etiquette and safety norms around them.

 In practice